wlonk/arcadia/2015-02-post-playtest-2-outline.md

     stake.
   - Anyone (GM or PC) can put down a card as an obstacle.
-PCs can use cards from their hands, the GM can use their hand, or any appropriate NPC or Consequence cards.
+PCs can use cards from their hands, the GM can use their hand, or any appropriate NPC or Consequences.

 When you put down a card, describe what you say or do in line with the card's
 suit:

   - Spades: Wit, charm
   - Hearts: Calm, reason
-  - Clubs: Status, will
+  - Clubs: Will, status
   - Diamonds: Perception, taste

 The other party may then attempt to overcome that obstacle.
 They have three options: